Radio advertisement: History

 During radio's golden age, advertisers sponsored entire programs, usually with some sort of message like "We thank our sponsors for making this program possible", airing at the beginning or end of a program.
 While radio had the obvious limitation of being restricted to sound, as the industry developed, large stations began to experiment with different formats.
 Advertising had become a hot commodity and there was money to be made.
 E. H. Sanders, advertising director at Shell Oil Co., urged radio broadcasters to deal directly with relevant advertisers, and sell tie-in commercial spots for established radio programs.
 Like newspaper ads at the time, Sanders figured that advertisers and radio would both benefit from selling ad spots to get the attention of listeners.
-Radio was an already prominent medium, but Sanders referred to his initiative as radio 'growing up' in terms of its business aspects and how it dealt with advertising.
+Radio was already a prominent medium, but Sanders referred to his initiative as radio 'growing up' in terms of its business aspects and how it dealt with advertising.
+Philco told dealers that during the Philco Hour, broadcast nationwide on Friday nights, the company's name would be mentioned at least one dozen times in each episode.
 The "visual" portion of the broadcast was supplied by the listener's boundless imagination.
-Comedian and voice actor Stan Freberg demonstrated this point on his radio show in 1957, using sound effects to dramatize the towing of a 10-ton maraschino cherry by the Royal Canadian Air Force, who dropped it onto a 700-ft. mountain of whipped cream floating in hot-chocolate filled Lake Michigan, to the cheering of 25,000 extras.
+Comedian and voice actor Stan Freberg demonstrated this point on his radio show in 1957, using sound effects to dramatize the towing of a 10-ton maraschino cherry by the Royal Canadian Air Force, who dropped it onto a 700-ft. mountain of whipped cream floating in hot-chocolate-filled Lake Michigan, to the cheering of 25,000 extras.
 The bit was later used by the USA's Radio Advertising Bureau to promote radio commercials.

-The radio industry has changed significantly over time, and radio is big business today.
+The radio industry has changed significantly over time.
 Although other media and new technologies now place more demands on consumer's time, 95% of people still listen to the radio every week.
 U.S. Internet radio listening is also growing rapidly, rising from 12% in 2002 to over 50% in 2015.
 Although consumers have more choices today, a 2009 study reported that 92% of listeners stay tuned in when commercials break into their programming.